simov/screenshot-capture/README.md

 # Image Format

 - **`PNG`** - better image quality but larger file size.
 Best suited for cropping and capturing simple web pages
-- **`JPG`** - smaller file size but a bit worse image quality.
+- **`JPG`** - smaller file size with slightly worse image quality.
 Useful when taking fullscreen screenshots of images and videos

 # Save Format

 - **`To File`** - you will be either prompted to save the screenshot or the screenshot will be saved automatically (depending on your [download preferences](#save-location))
+- **`To Clipboard (Data URL String)`** - the screenshot will be copied to the clipboard as Data URL String
-- **`To Clipboard (Base64)`** - the screenshot will be copied to the clipboard as Base64 encoded string
+- **`To Clipboard (Binary Image)`** - the screenshot will be copied to the clipboard as raw Binary Image

 # Screenshot Size

-- **`Preserver original DPI size`** - the screenshot will be saved with the actual page size that you are seeing on screen
+- **`Preserve original DPI size`** - the screenshot will be saved with the actual page size that you are seeing on screen
 - **`Adjust to actual size`** - on HDPI displays like Retina or zoomed in pages, the screenshot will be downscaled to the original page size

 # Keyboard Shortcut

-1. Navigate to `chrome://extensions`
+1. Navigate to `chrome://extensions/shortcuts`
-2. Click on the menu icon in the top left corner and choose `Keyboard shortcuts` from the menu
-3. Find Screenshot Capture and set key combination for the `Take Screenshot` action
+2. Find Screenshot Capture and set key combination for the `Take Screenshot` action

 # Save Location

-1. Navigate to `chrome://settings`
+1. Navigate to `chrome://settings/downloads`
-2. Click on the menu icon in the top left corner and expand the `Advanced` section in the sidebar menu
-3. Click on `Downloads`
-4. Change the default download `Location`
+2. Change the default download `Location`
-5. Use the `Ask where to save each file before downloading` switch to toggle the **autosaving**
+3. Use the `Ask where to save each file before downloading` switch to toggle the **autosaving**

 # Origins